 Figure 3.
 Typical 911 Infection chain

 Uploading this content on YouTube requires bypassing YouTube’s anti-fraud system.
-For that purpose, the “911” method makes use of proxies to fake the IP address of the YouTube channel owner.
+For that purpose, the “911” method makes use of proxies to mask the attacker’s IP address and make the traffic leave with an IP address from a location close to that of the YouTube channel owner.
 Given the amount of stolen data passing through the logs, SEKOIA assess that traffers teams likely use valid YouTube credentials and the associated IP address in follow-up activities.

 While we observed this delivery method is widely leveraged by traffers, it is used to target individuals rather than companies.
 Some traffers teams (e.g. Bebra Team) don’t use the “911” method.